John Lyons (actor): Career

-Lyons' first acting job out of drama school was in Catch Hand.
-After this, he worked consistently in many popular television series including On the Buses, Man About the House, George and Mildred, Doctor in Charge and UFO.
-Lyons also had a prominent role playing Detective Sgt.
-Jim Huke in a 1976 episode of The Sweeney and shortly after also appeared in the second film of the series.
+Lyons' first acting job out of drama school was in Catch Hand, after which he worked consistently in many popular television series, including On the Buses, Man About the House, George and Mildred, Doctor in Charge, and UFO.
+Lyons also had a prominent role as Detective Sgt.
+Jim Huke in a 1976 episode of The Sweeney.
+Shortly thereafter, he appeared in the second film of the series.

-Following appearances in Spooner's Patch, Bottle Boys and Upstairs Downstairs, in 1992, Lyons starred in the detective series A Touch of Frost opposite David Jason as DS George Toolan, a role he would play until the show's end in 2010.
-At the same time, Lyons also starred in Shameless, Spooks and Doctors, although he now mainly appears on stage.
+Following appearances in Spooner's Patch, Bottle Boys, and Upstairs Downstairs, Lyons starred opposite David Jason in the detective series A Touch of Frost as DS George Toolan, a role he played from 1992 until the show's end in 2010.
+In addition, Lyons also starred in Shameless, Spooks, and Doctors.

-Continuing his long and successful theatre career, in September 2005, Lyons joined the cast of the world's longest-running play, The Mousetrap, in London's West End.
+Lyons has had a long and successful theatre career.
+In September 2005, he joined the cast of the world's longest-running play, The Mousetrap, in London's West End.
 In 2015 and 2016, Lyons toured the UK in a stage adaptation of the BBC amateur detective series Father Brown.
-He is, also, a regular performer in Pantomime throughout the country, and appeared in the role of "King Crumble" in Sleeping Beauty at the Marina Theatre, Lowestoft in December 2015.
-Lyons also appeared for the second time as special guest at a 43tv Retro TV Sweeney Meet in October 2016 in Hammersmith, London and gave an after dinner talk about his career in TV & Film.
+He is also a regular performer in Pantomime throughout the country, having appeared in the role of "King Crumble" in Sleeping Beauty at the Marina Theatre, Lowestoft, in December 2015.
+Lyons also appeared for the second time as special guest at a 43tv Retro TV Sweeney Meet in October 2016 in Hammersmith, London, where he gave an after-dinner talk about his career in TV & Film.

-In 2018, Lyons appeared in Ray Cooney's Caught in the Net and also in the new play The Eleventh Hour set in war time.
-For both the 2018/2019 and 2019/2020 Christmas season, Lyons appeared in pantomime at Bridlington Spa in Bridlington as "The King" in Jack and the Beanstalk and "Baron Hardup" in Cinderella respectively.
+In 2018, Lyons appeared in Ray Cooney's Caught in the Net and in a new play The Eleventh Hour, set in war time.
+For both the 2018/2019 and 2019/2020 Christmas season, Lyons appeared in pantomime at Bridlington Spa in Bridlington as "The King" in Jack and the Beanstalk and "Baron Hardup" in Cinderella, respectively.